WWA Standard Wakesurf Format:

-The rider will leave the starting dock and scoring will begin when the boat reaches the first course buoy.
-At the end of the first pass, the boat will turn immediately after passing the end course buoy to turn around and re-enter the course.
+The rider will leave the starting point and scoring will begin when the boat reaches the first course buoy.
+At the end of the first pass, the boat will turn after passing the end course buoy to drop the rider, turn around and re-enter the course.
 Riders will be judged on tricks initiated within the course.
-Riders may initiate a move prior to the buoy but must land the move near or at the buoy to receive credit for the trick.
+Riders may initiate a move prior to the buoy but must land or complete the move near or at the buoy to receive credit for the trick.
 There must be a majority by all scoring judges to discredit a move for “out of course”.
 Riders must be ready for the boat to turn immediately after the second course buoy.
-No re-rides will be awarded for the boat turning during a trick at the ends of the course.
+No re-rides will be awarded for the boat turning or stopping during a trick at the ends of the course.

-The rider will continue their run after their first wake fall from the place they fell, unless the first fall occurs after the ¾ fall buoy.
-A second wake fall finishes the run immediately.
-NOTE: The chief judge may remove the three quarters buoy and/or the event organizer in the event there is enough room to safely perform a trick in the event a rider falls at or near the end of the course.
+The rider will continue their run after their first and second wake fall from the place they fell, unless the fall occurs after the ¾ fall buoy.
+A third wake fall finishes the run immediately.

 Each contestant is free to perform tricks in whatever order they desire as permitted in their division.
 There is no maximum or minimum number of tricks required, although riders are encouraged to perform big, clean, well executed, powerful tricks.
 Riders should emphasize quality over quantity, while demonstrating the range and limits of their abilities.
 These abilities should include, but are not limited to, performing a variety of moves, taking each move to its limit, and showing creativity and fluidity in the routine.
 Every trick the rider performs will be evaluated in the scoring of the routine.
 Each contestant will be judged only against the other riders in the heat, using the subjective categories ONLY to arrive at a single combined score.